matthias-reis/carda-gatsby/content/articles/2021/11/closet-disco-queen-maudits-saar.md

 ## SaaR – "Gods"

 SaaR formed in Paris in 2010.
 The post-metal collective sees its influences in bands like Bossk, Russian Circle, Cult of Luna and Isis.
-The band's music is a mixture of post-rock and hard post-metal with beautiful ethereal moments here and there.
+The band's music is a mixture of post-rock and heavy post-metal with beautiful ethereal moments here and there.

 ![SaaR - "Gods" – Album Cover (Skyscraper with clouds in black and white)](/img/saar.jpeg "SaaR – \\"Gods\\"")